mahdicharif/etl_assessment/README.md

 ## Using the CLI

-The ETL process can be run using the custom CLI:
+The ETL process can be run using the algolia-etl CLI:

 ```
-algolia-etl run-etl --start-date 2019-04-01 --end-date 2019-04-07 --db-uri postgresql://airflow:airflow@postgres:5432/airflow
+algolia-etl run-etl --start-date 2019-04-01 --end-date 2019-04-07
 ```

 ## Project Structure